nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/github-issues.md

 * Is there really a need?
 * Is the proposal the right approach?
+* Are there any privacy or security concerns?
 * Can anyone help?

 ## Draft content